PlaidCloud/website/content/en/docs/concepts/workloads/pods/disruptions.md

   or across zones (if using a
   [multi-zone cluster](/docs/setup/multiple-zones).)

 The frequency of voluntary disruptions varies.
-On a basic Kubernetes cluster, there are no automated voluntary disruptions (only user-triggered ones).
+On a basic PlaidCloud cluster, there are no automated voluntary disruptions (only user-triggered ones).
 However, your cluster administrator or hosting provider may run some additional services which cause voluntary disruptions.
 For example, rolling out node software updates can cause voluntary disruptions.
 Also, some implementations